hulyak/jammming-spotify/README.md

 - You should use the `/v1/search?type=TRACK` endpoint when making your request.
 Use the [Spofity Web API Endpoint Reference](https://developer.spotify.com/documentation/web-api/reference/) to help format your request.

+11. **Save a User's Playlist**

+- Create a method called *savePlaylist* that writes the learner’s custom playlist in Jammming to their Spotify account.

+- The .savePlaylist() method accepts a playlist name and an array of track URIs.
+It makes the following three requests to the Spotify API:

+  - GET current user’s ID

+  - POST a new playlist with the input name to the current user’s Spotify account.
+Receive the playlist ID back from the request.

+  - POST the track URIs to the newly-created playlist, referencing the current user’s account (ID) and the new playlist (ID)

+- You will update the .savePlaylist() method in App.js to use the new Spotify.savePlaylist() method.